-solutions, such as ch as sodium the tank is used outcally, carbon black, is
+is such as sodium when the tank is used outpecifically, carbon black, is

 What Is Carbon Black?

 Carbon Black is a form of nearly pure, elemental carbon.
 With its different molecular structure from other forms of elemental carbon, graphite and diamond, carbon black has different physical properties.
 It's softer than graphite and diamond, and intensely black in color.
 Carbon black is manufactured by burning hydrocarbon fuels at a reduced heat in a controlled atmosphere.
 Kerosene is one of the most common hydrocarbons used in manufacturing carbon black.